GasolSun36/MVP/readme.md

     --max_new_tokens 512 \
     --num_beams 1 --seed 336
 ```
 This will create a file under the `output` folder that stores all the captions.
-Of course, you need to execute `(bottom-up, top-down, normal)` separately under the `perspective` parameter.
+Of course, you need to execute `(bottom-up, top-down, regular)` separately under the `perspective` parameter.

 **We have prepared the caption file and can use it directly in the `output` folder.**